Develop Good Writing Habits

 Academic productivity experts such as Boice (1990) and Rockquemore and Lazloffy (2008) suggest creating short-term writing goals and then assigning yourself daily work to get to those weekly or monthly goals.

 When you know what manageable chunk of work you are to do on a given day (for example, spending 15-30 minutes writing a stronger introductory paragraph for a chapter), you can happily face that work without having to take on the huge questions of “What am I doing with my life?” or “Will my dissertation help me become a great academic?”
 You’ll be able to just jump into your writing.

-Take a look at your work you’ve assigned yourself for the day and imagine that someone gave you that work to do.
+Imagine the work you've planned for the day as an assignment that someone else gave you to do.
 You are there to carry out that work.

 This may sound strange, but it is crucial for you to see your writing as a task that is simply something to do and not immediately start associating this work with your self-worth, your future, or your career.
 Detach the work in front of you from those looming bigger issues.